Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Additional results

 where $\widehat{W}_N$ is defined in \eqref{What}. \end{corollary}

-The following remark highlights that the choice of the tuning parameter $\nu$ is inconsequential for both the regression unadjusted and regression adjusted confidence intervals that we proposed above.
+We conclude this section with two remarks that highlight that (a) the choice of the tuning parameter $\nu$ is inconsequential for both the unadjusted and regression-adjusted confidence intervals that we proposed above, (b) the choice of the scaling $h$ might be crucial, especially for small to moderately large sample size.

 \begin{remark}[Choice of $\nu$] Our plug-in estimators proposed in \eqref{Vhat} and \eqref{What} both require a choice of the tuning parameter $\nu\in (0,1/2)$.
 We have observed through extensive simulations that the confidence intervals are not very sensitive to the choice of $\nu$.
-In fact, it seems that the choice $\nu=1/2$ also works in practice, although our proof of~\cref{plug-in.Ib} precludes that choice.
+In fact, it seems that the choice $\nu=1/2$ also works in practice, although our proofs of~\cref{plug-in.Ib,plug-in.Jb2} precludes that choice.

-For an illustration, consider our simulation setting 3a described in~\cref{sec:simulations} (see~\cref{siml_settings}).
+For an illustration, consider the simulation Setting 4(a) (misspecified model with Gaussian errors) as described in~\cref{subsec:simulationsApp}.
 We calculate the plug-in estimator of the asymptotic variances of $\rsnu$ and $\rsna$ for different values of $\nu$, ranging from $1/4$ to $1/2$.
 Then fixing one particular value of $\nu$ as a reference, say $\nu=1/3$, we calculate the ratios of these estimates for for $\nu = 1/3$ to those for the other values of $\nu$.
 Repeating this $100$ times, we draw the boxplots of the ratios thus obtained, which is provided in~\cref{ratios}.
 The plots suggest that the estimates of the asymptotic variance do not differ much with the choice of $\nu$.
 We observed similar phenomenon for the other simulation settings as well.
-Furthermore, in our simulations we also varied $\nu$ while calculating the confidence intervals for $\tau_0$ proposed above, and found that the results do not vary considerably with the choice of $\nu$.
-Thus the choice of $\nu$ seems to be unimportant, and in practice one may use any number in $(0,1/2)$ as the value of $\nu$; in our simulation studies in~\cref{sec:simulations} we use $\nu = 1/3$.
+Furthermore, in our simulations we also varied $\nu$ while calculating the confidence intervals for $\tau$ proposed above, and found that the results do not vary considerably with the choice of $\nu$.
+Thus the choice of $\nu$ seems to be unimportant, and in practice one may use any number in $(0,1/2)$ as the value of $\nu$.

 \end{remark}